Machine-Learning-Powered Specification Testing in Linear Instrumental Variable Models: Introduction

 \subsection{Our Contribution}

-We introduce a new simple test for the well-specification (ii) and (iii) of the linear IV model.
-Informally, our test seeks to answer the question ``is a linear instrumental variable model appropriate for the data at hand?''
-Formally, given data $(X_i, Y_i, Z_i)_{i=1,\ldots, n}$ we test the null hypothesis
+Our primary contribution is a new residual-prediction-based test for the well-specification of the linear instrumental variable model that is applicable even in just-identified settings under mean independence.
+Informally, our test seeks to answer the question ``Is a linear instrumental variable model appropriate for the data at hand?''
+Formally, given data $({\bm x}_i, y_i, {\bm z}_i)_{i=1,\ldots, n}$ we test the null hypothesis

-If the linear instrumental variable model is well-specified with $\E[\epsilon_i|Z_i]=0$, then such a $\beta$ exists by definition.
-However, we will see in Section \ref{sec_WhenIs} that there are also scenarios where the linear instrumental variable model is misspecified, but nevertheless, such a $\beta$ exists.
-Hence, there exist misspecifications against which our test does not have power.
+If the linear instrumental variable model is well-specified with $\E[u_i|{\bm z}_i]=0$, then such a ${\bm{\beta}}$ exists by definition.
+However, we will see in Section \ref{sec_WhenIs} that there are also scenarios where the linear instrumental variable model is misspecified, but nevertheless, such a ${\bm{\beta}}$ exists.
+Hence, there exist misspecifications for which our test has no power.

-Our test uses the idea of \textit{residual prediction} \citep{JankovaGOFTestingInHDGLM, ShahGoodnessOfFit}.
-Under $H_0$, the parameter $\beta$ can be consistently estimated using two-stage least squares.
-Hence, the residuals $\hat R_i = Y_i - X_i^T\hat \beta$ should be close to the true errors $\epsilon_i$ that satisfy $\E[\epsilon_i|Z_i]=0$.
-If one tries to predict the residuals $\hat R_i$ using machine learning, there should be very few signal that can be learned.
-If, on the other hand, the machine learning algorithm can predict the residuals $\hat R_i$ well from the instruments $Z_i$, this points towards a violation of $\E[\epsilon_i|Z_i]=0$.
+Our test uses the idea of \textit{residual prediction} \citep{ShahGoodnessOfFit, JankovaGOFTestingInHDGLM}.
+Under $H_0$, the parameter ${\bm{\beta}}$ can be consistently estimated using two-stage least squares.
+Hence, the residuals $\hat r_i = y_i - {\bm x}_i^T\hat {\bm{\beta}}$ should be close to the true errors $u_i$ that satisfy $\E[u_i|{\bm z}_i]=0$.
+If one attempts to predict the residuals $\hat r_i$ using machine learning, there should be little systematic signal that can be learned.
+If, on the other hand, the machine learning algorithm can predict the residuals $\hat r_i$ well from the instruments ${\bm z}_i$, this points to a violation of $\E[u_i|{\bm z}_i]=0$.
 Using sample splitting and machine learning on one part of the sample, we will construct a test statistic that is asymptotically normal with variance that can be consistently estimated.

-We will provide both heteroskedasticity- and cluster-robust variance estimators.
-A major innovation of our test compared to existing approaches (see below) is that it employs user-chosen machine learning.
-This leads to high power against a wide range of alternatives, which is something that approaches relying on fixed transformations of instruments cannot achieve.
+While the proposed test is valid under standard IV asymptotics, an important additional challenge arises in settings with weak or many instruments, where two-stage least squares is unreliable.
+To address this limitation, we introduce a second version of our test that does not rely on an initial estimate of the parameter.
+Concretely, for a given $\bm\beta_0\in \mathbb R^p$, we test the null hypothesis